 To invoke Split View, you hold down the green button, pick the side you want the first app on, pick the second app from an Exposé-style view of currently active windows, and — boom — you're off and working.

 From there you can grab the toolbar and pull an app from left to right or right to left.
 What you can't do is change either app in the Split View.
 Ever.

 If you have Safari on the left and Notes on the right, for example, you can switch sides for Safari and Notes, but you can't switch Safari for Maps or Notes for Messages.
 All you can do is destroy the Split View and create another using a different combination of apps.
 That is, once you reclaim whichever of the apps went full screen instead of returning to its previous state...

-Hopefully, Apple has something in the works for WWDC, and the next generation of the Mac OS, this June.
+Hopefully, Apple has something in the works for WWDC 2018, and the next generation of macOS, next June.

 I've filed this feature request with Apple.
 It can be found at rdar://34787974.

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!